Msameim181/Msameim181/README.md

 -->
 ## Hi there 👋

-My name is Mohammad Mahdi, But I perfer Mahdi or Jack :wink:
+My name is Mohammad Mahdi, But I perfer Mahdi or Jack :wink:.

 I'm a UX strategist, data scientist, and image processing specialist.
 I really love to solve problems and make big dreams more real.